openscope/openscope/src/assets/scripts/client/trafficGenerator/spawnPatternReadme.md

 * Should always be one of: `cyclic, random, surge, wave`

 #### rate*
-Rate at which aircraft spawn expressed in ACP (aircraft per hour).
+Rate at which aircraft spawn expressed in ACPH (aircraft per hour).

 #### speed (* _for arrivals_)
 speed an aircraft spawns at expressed in knots